A female (Asian) Tiger mosquito (Aedes Albopictus) having dinner.

-An Aedes Albopictus mosquito, one of the Aedes species that is responsible for Dengue fever, Chikungunya and Zika.
-The other pest is Aedes Aegypti which looks very similar and has the same distinctive white markings.
+This is a female of the Aedes species that is responsible for Dengue fever, Chikungunya and Zika.
+Malaria is delivered by the female Anopheles mosquito (photo below).
+Another pest, Aedes Aegypti, looks very similar and has the same distinctive white markings.
 However, just because the mozzie has white bands doesn’t mean it’s infected with anything!
 It’s probably just irritating but harmless.
 Relax.
 Well, kill it then relax.

 West Nile virus

 West Nile virus is a problem in the USA which has killed two or three hundred people in the last two years.

 The viral transmitting mosquitoes have now appeared in southern Europe including Portugal, Spain and France.
 So how can you avoid these sometimes deadly infections?

 The best way to avoid Malaria, Dengue Fever and West Nile virus (not to mention rarer but equally unpleasant health threats such as Encephalitis, Triple E, Yellow Fever, Rift Valley fever and more) is to keep the little stingers off you.

 Fresh into the mosquito-borne disease spotlight is the USA’s Triple E virus, Eastern Equine Encephalitis, which is found in north eastern US locations such as Rhode Island.
 It is rarely transmitted to humans (averaging 5 cases per year; birds are the main recipient of Triple E), but when it is, it’s deadly, killing a third of those infected.
 There is no cure or vaccine, so keeping mozzies off is the only defence.

 Zika, Dengue and Chikungunya are spread by the Aedes mosquito species which is most active during the day but also flies at dawn and dusk.